radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 ## PSK Identities

 {{RFC4279, Section 5.1}} requires that PSK identities be encoded in UTF-8 format.
-However, {{RFC8446, Section 4.6.1}} reuses PSKs and the PSK identity for resumption, and defines the ticket as:
+However, {{RFC8446, Section 4.2.11}} describes the "Pre-Shared Key Extension" and defines the ticket as an opaque string: "opaque identity<1..2^16-1>;".
+This PSK is then used in {{RFC8446, Section 4.6.1}} for resumption.

-> the value of the ticket to be used as the PSK identity.
-The
-> ticket itself is an opaque label.
-It MAY be either a database
-> lookup key or a self-encrypted and self-authenticated value.

 These definitions appear to be in conflict.
 This conflict is addressed in {{RFC9257, Section 6.1.1}}, which discusses requirements for encoding and comparison of PSK identities.
 It is RECOMMENDED that systems follow the directions of {{RFC9257, Section 6.1.1}} when using PSK Identities for RADIUS/TLS.